 This project is a comprehensive restoration program for the entire Green/Duwamish ecosystem spanning the tidal estuaries to the spawning and wildlife habitat areas in the upper basin.
-There are 45 separate projects that emphasize the restoration of critical habitat within the Green/Duwamish River watershed.
-Several anadramous fisheries stocks and wildlife species are threatened or are listed endangered, significantly affecting the Puget Sound watershed.
+Congress authorized 45 separate project elements located that emphasize the restoration of critical habitat within the Green/Duwamish River watershed.
+Several anadromous fisheries stocks and wildlife species are threatened or are listed endangered, significantly affecting the Puget Sound watershed.

-The Corps of Engineers and local sponsors have constructed seven of the 45 projects and are actively working on another:
+The Corps of Engineers in partnership with local sponsors have constructed eight of the 45 projects:

 1. Meridian Valley Creek (Kent, Wash.) - completed in the summer of 2005